 However, some offset smoker fireboxes can be used as grills.
 For example, the Dyna Glow has a small grate in the firebox and can be used to grill.

 Smokers can cook many types of food but are most commonly used to smoke meats like pork, poultry, and even fish.
 However, the beauty of these grills is the creative opportunities are endless.

 What is the best offset smoker to buy?

 Big Poppa Smokers and grills are very impressive, and please hear me out.
 They hand-make their grills, and their company culture is remarkable.
 Here at BBQ Grill Academy, we do a lot of research before writing a review, and very few times, we feel as passionate as we do about Big Poppa Smokers.

 There are very few companies left that hand-build anything and care so much about quality.
 Today it seems every girl vendor is important stuff from China and adding a logo to it.
 We like what you are doing, Big Poppa!

 Big Poppa offers different smoker models, including commercial smokers.
 We will discuss their smaller offset smoker in this round-up, the MEADOW CREEK SQ36 OFFSET BBQ SMOKER.
 This is the best reverse flow smoker in this list.

 The Meadow Creek Offset Smoker is the smaller lineup but still offers the same quality as Poppa’s largest smokers.
 The Meadow Creek lineup is handcrafted in the United States using high-quality metals.

-If you are serious about smoking meats and want ample space and quality, then look no further; welcome to the big leagues!
+If you are serious about smoking meats and want a large cooking space plus quality, then look no further; welcome to the big leagues!

 Overall Dimensions: 61½”l x 29″w x 56½”h